tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-16-rejecting-specialization.md

 For ambiguous work it’s not so easy.
 In this case the client is relying on the consultant to both diagnose the problem AND provide potential solutions.
 It’s often the case that the client is operating in unfamiliar territory and needs to simply trust the consultant in all kinds of ways.
 There’s no easy way to replace the consultant or verify the advice being given.
 Simply put, oftentimes the client (and sometimes consultant!) are operating outside of normal boundaries.

-So trust is essential - but more than that you need to trust that the consultant will make the right decisions even faced with unknown unknowns.
+So trust is essential - but more than that, you need to trust that the consultant will make the right decisions even faced with unknown unknowns.
 This kind of taste is hard to signal with a positioning statement.
-To develop this trust in someone without actively working with them before requires a strong understanding of the person’s point of view, which is why sharing your point of view in depth matters.
+To develop this trust in someone without actively working with them before requires a strong understanding of the person’s point of view and vibe, which is why sharing your point of view in depth matters.

 ## Vibes & Destabilizing Energy